zowe/community/mentees/proposals.md

 of the service and the running service and will verify that the claims from conformance are actually satisfied.

+## Display System Metrics for Containerized API ML Services

+**Mentor:** Carson Cook

+**Owner squad**: API Mediation Layer Squad

+**Relevant skills:** Java, Spring, Gradle, Docker, Kubernetes

+**Description:** Retrieve information about the pods and containers running the containerized API ML services.
+Kubernetes provides a metrics server with APIs to querying for system metrics such as CPU cores and memory usage used by each pod.
+These metrics will be retrieved by the API ML Metrics Service and displayed in its existing UI.
+The Metrics Service will also transform the metrics as appropriate, for example aggregated metrics between pods running the same service containers.
+Ideally metrics could be dis-aggregated into per container metrics within each pod as well.
+These system metrics would be displayed in addition to HTTP metrics collected from each service instance.

+A further step would be to generize this functionality to fit into generic configuration for the Metrics Service, allowing these metrics to be displayed alongside metrics from containers not running in Kubernetes, or from services not running in containers at all.

 ## Editor

 **Mentor:** Leanid (Lenny)